govuk-one-login/authentication-api/docs/orchestration/README.md

 ## Infrastructure:

-Most of the infrastructure for the Orchestration component is defined in the [main cloudformation template](../../template.yaml) as well as a small template [snippet for anomaly alerts](../../orchestration-canary-alarms.template.yaml).
+Most of the infrastructure for the Orchestration component is defined in the [main cloudformation template](../../template.yaml).
 However, there are still some resources defined in the Terraform (`./ci/terraform/...`).

 ## Code